 Helical Motion.

+Crowning choice of cutter Diameter., blank Offset or cutter Tilt + blank

+Offset;

-Crowning choice of cutter Diameter., blank Offset or cutter Tilt + blank Offset; Tooth Thickness controlled by the cutter Point Width or Sliding base; Pressure Angle choice of the control parameter for tooth pressure angle correction; Cutter Tilt combined with Decimal Ratio is the default parameter, Blade Angle or Decimal Ratio can also be selected; if Decimal Ratio is selected alone, then the average controlled by a combination of Machine Center to Back and pressure angle error is corrected.
+Tooth Thickness controlled by the cutter Point Width or Sliding base;

+Pressure Angle choice of the control parameter for tooth pressure angle correction; Cutter Tilt combined with Decimal Ratio is the default parameter, Blade Angle or Decimal Ratio can also be selected; if Decimal Ratio is selected alone, then the average pressure angle error is corrected.